-Strong passwords, with random characters are more secure, as they make it more difficult for someone to guess them.
+Strong passwords, with random characters are more secure, as they are more difficult for someone to guess.

 Creating a strong password